 - Companies in the UK and other European Union countries are controlled by the fraudsters.

 - Company A in the EU sells goods free of VAT to Company B in the UK.

 - Company B sells the goods on to Company C also in the UK and charges 20% VAT and then disappears, owing the 20% tax to HMRC.

 - Company C sells the goods to Company D in the EU and claims back the 20% VAT from HMRC.

 - Company D then begins a further cycle by selling the goods to Company E in the UK.

-A company director may also be made liable to pay the company’s penalty if they knew or should have known that its transactions were connected with VAT fraud and the actions of the company which give rise to that penalty are attributable to the director.
+A company director may also be made liable to pay the company’s penalty if they knew or should have known that its transactions were connected with VAT fraud.
+The actions of the company which gave rise to that penalty are then attributable to the director.

-If you are prosecuted and convicted of VAT evasion then the sentence can be:
+If you are prosecuted and convicted of VAT evasion, sentencing can be as follows:

-- in a Magistrates court the maximum sentence is 6 months in jail or a fine up to £20,000 or three times the VAT whichever is the greater; and
+- In a Magistrates court, the maximum sentence is six months in jail or a fine up to £20,000 or three times the VAT, whichever is the greater.

-Also in connection with VAT fraud, the offence of failing to prevent the facilitation of tax evasion means that companies and firms which fail to prevent representatives acting on their behalf from facilitating tax evasion can be prosecuted and if found guilty be subject to an unlimited fine.
+Also in connection with VAT fraud, the offence of failing to prevent the facilitation of tax evasion means that companies and firms which fail to prevent representatives acting on their behalf from facilitating tax evasion can be prosecuted.
+If found guilty, they can be subject to an unlimited fine.